 Email questions to firstname.lastname@example.org.

 The purpose of RWA’s RITA Contest is to promote excellence in the romance genre by recognizing outstanding published novels and novellas.

 A “Novel” is a work of fiction of 40,000 words or more as determined by computer word count.

 A “Novella” is a work of fiction of 20,000–40,000 words as determined by computer word count.

 Entrants determine the appropriate category to enter based on computer word count.
 As authors cannot always be certain of the final word count after editing, for purposes of these rules, a small amount of flexibility (2 percent of the total word count) over or under a required word limit is permissible.

 Each preliminary-round entry will be scored individually on a scale of 1.0 to 10.0, with 1.0 being the lowest (poor) and 10.0 being the highest (excellent).
 Judges are allowed and encouraged to use decimal points (7.5, 8.8, etc.) when scoring.

-Preliminary-round judges will be required to answer the following two questions in addition to assigning one overall score:
+Preliminary-round judges will be required to answer the following three questions in addition to assigning one overall score:

-If there are three negative responses to either question, the entry is disqualified.
+If there are 3 negative responses to any one question, the entry is disqualified.

 Final-round entries for the RITA contest shall be ranked from first to last place (1st, 2nd, 3rd, etc.) with the lowest score signifying the winner.